PEXANE2/azure-docs.tr-tr/articles/sentinel/quickstart-onboard.md

 ## <a name="enable-azure-sentinel"></a>Azure Sentinel 'i etkinleştirme <a name="enable"></a>

-1. Azure Portal’da oturum açın.
+1. Azure portalında oturum açın.
 Azure Sentinel 'in oluşturulduğu aboneliğin seçildiğinden emin olun.

 1. **Azure Sentinel**' i arayıp seçin.